glowkeeper/P3D/docs/labs/week2Session1.md

 [Anti-aliasing](https://helpx.adobe.com/photoshop/key-concepts/aliasing-anti-aliasing.html) of digital images is the smoothing of the jagged edges that are the result of high-contrast borders between pixels.

-Hence, in terms of this lab, you will use surface normals to shade the circle produced in [Week 1, Session 1](./week1Session2.md), and anti-aliasing to smooth its rough edges.
+Hence, in terms of this lab, you will build on the [previous lab](./week1Session2.md) by using surface normals to shade the circle and anti-aliasing to smooth its edges.

 ## Surface Normals